InfiniteRegress.tv

 This is the missing textbook to the course that everyone is taking .... an excellent primer for thoughtful engagement with the unfolding culture ....
 If there is a Luddite on your gift-giving list, New New Media would be an excellent choice.

-Here are some milestones in my writing of this book, in the past year:
+Here are some early milestones in my writing of the first edition of this book:

 New New Media looks at blogging, YouTube, Wikipedia, Digg, MySpace, Facebook, Twitter, podcasting, Second Life, iPhones, and other key examples of media in which consumers are producers, and the results are changing all aspects of our lives, from the way we watch television to how we chose our President.